 Anyone can be restorative, and we can be restorative in any context or setting, and at any level of conflict, from minor disagreements or tensions, to serious harm and hurt.

 Does it just deal with conflict?

-No. It can also be used to bring communities together to tackle a broad range of topics and to give them and unified voice to action the problem such as; lack of services, community events and safer community initiatives.
+No. It can also be used to bring communities together to tackle a broad range of topics and to give them and a unified voice to address problems, such as lack of services, community events and safer community initiatives.

-Why is different to what is already happening?
+Why is RP different to what is already happening?

 What are the benefits of restorative practices?

 At its most basic, restorative practices improve the quality of relationships we have.
 Using this approach can both avoid and minimise conflict, and help us to manage it better when it does arise.

 More specifically, restorative practices have been found to reduce school suspensions and expulsions, improve staff sickness rates, reduce tensions in the work place, and give people greater confidence in managing difficult situations.
 In more serious circumstances, restorative practices has been effective in helping those who have experienced crime to heal and it can be used as an alternative to, or alongside, more traditional justice responses.